boscho87/changelog-checker/README.md

 - Implement more fix methods (where possible)
 - Implement tests for all "Checkers"
 - Refactor the Checker, after tests are written
+- Refactor the CreateRelease Command
+- Check Support for alpha/beta etc. Releases and Versions